diinin/diinin/README.md

 I recently had the opportunity to finish the 16 week intensive bootcamp at the School of Code!
 During my time at the SoC I had the oppurtunity to work with other bootcampers on a wide range of different workshops and projects.
-I had the opportunity to work in an agile manner, incorporating best practice standards and enhance my soft skills to become a competent and highly motivated full stack software developer.
+I worked in an agile manner, incorporating best coding practice standards and enhanced my soft skills to become a competent and highly motivated full stack software developer.

-Prior to attending the bootcamp I worked as a senior NHS pharmacist in a busy Trust in the West Midlands whereby I was involved in the training and development of junior pharmacists.
+Prior to attending the bootcamp I worked as a senior NHS pharmacist in a busy Trust in the West Midlands, whereby I was involved in the training and development of junior pharmacists.

 My skills summary: